gavinggordon/htmlentities/README.md

 __&sup1;__ *htmlentities and html_entity_decode can only encode and decode characters within PHP's HTML translations table.*
 __&sup2;__ *htmlspecialchars and htmlspecialchars_decode can only encode and decode special characters&sup3;.*
 __&sup3;__ *special characters are not interpreted as HTML tags and 8-bit characters are encoded as ASCII characters only.*

 --------------

 ## What Sets This Apart

-What sets this class apart from the rest is that this class, in addition to being able to encode and decode all of the same characters/entities that can be encoded and decoded by PHP's htmlentities() and html_entity_decode() functions, it can also encode and decode a large number of characters/entities which PHP's built-in htmlentities encoding and decoding functions won't encode/decode, like, for instance, punctuation characters that do not have a special meaning in HTML.
+What sets this class apart from the rest is that this class, in addition to being able to encode and decode all of the same characters/entities that can be encoded and decoded by PHP's htmlentities() and html_entity_decode() functions, it can also encode and decode a very large number of characters/entities which PHP's built-in htmlentities encoding and decoding functions won't encode/decode, due to their lack of special meaning in HTML, like:

+ - punctuation characters;
+ - ASCII characters;
+ - Greek characters;
+ - Latin characters;
+ - Russian characters;
+ - Arithmetic characters;
+ - and tons more...

 --------------

 ## Quick Class Overview

 __Encoding__

     use \GGG\HtmlEntities\EncoderPlus as Encoder;
     $to_encode = 'String of values to encode.';
     $encoder = new Encoder( $to_encode );
     $encoded = $encoder->encode();
     echo $encoded;

 __Decoding__

     use \GGG\HtmlEntities\DecoderPlus as Decoder;
     $to_decode = 'String of values to decode.';
     $decoder = new Decoder( $to_decode );
     $decoded = $decoder->decode();
     echo $decoded;

 --------------